thumbliner/thumbliner/work.md

 *2009  ·  Business Standard*
 Supported sales and subscriptions.

+---

+> I shall be telling this with a sigh
+> Somewhere ages and ages hence:
+> Two roads diverged in a wood, and I—
+> I took the one less traveled by,
+> And that has made all the difference.”
+> — Robert Frost

+---

 ### Game Developer
 *2006–09  ·  Bourne Aviation*
 Built a community—writing, coding, and designing the experience—to learn and entertain.